vooft/pg-kueue/README.md

 // topic must exist before creating a consumer val consumer = kueueLog.createConsumer(KueueTopic("my-topic"), KueueConsumerGroup("my-group"))

-// messages are an instance of ReceiveChannel and could be consumed using a for loop for (message in consumer.messages) {
+// consumer.messages is an instance of ReceiveChannel and could be consumed using a for loop for (message in consumer.messages) {
     println(message)
 }